tldr-pages/tldr/pages/common/htop.md

 `htop --username {{username}}`

-- Sort processes with a specified parameter (use `htop --sort help` for available parameters):
+- Sort processes by a specified parameter (use `htop --sort help` for available parameters):

 `htop --sort {{parameter}}`